jamesbontempo/njodb/README.md

 # njodb

 `njodb` is a persistent, partitioned, concurrency-controlled, Node.js JSON object database.
 Data is written to the file system and distributed across multiple files that are protected by read and write locks.
+By default, all methods are asynchronous and use read/write streams to improve performance and reduce memory requirements (this should be particularly useful for large databases).

-By default, all methods are asynchronous and use read/write streams to improve performance and reduce memory requirements (this should be particularly useful for large databases). `njodb 0.4.0` introduced synchronous versions of the methods since, depending on the context, they could be more relevant or useful.
+`njodb 0.4.0` introduced synchronous versions of the methods since, depending on the context, they could be more relevant or useful.
+This version also included the `grow`, `shrink`, and `resize` methods for easily adjusting the number of partitions and redistributing data across them.

 ## Table of contents
 - [Install](#install)